afahim/historify/README.md

 Historify
 ========

-Map based web application that allows you to document the transformation of a city using text, pictures, audio and video, and a timeline!
+Map based web application that allows you to document the transformation of a city using text, pictures, audio and video!

 The app is built using HTML5 and Django, and currently supports the  map of Doha, Qatar.